jiaxicheng/bigdata/hive/hive_on_spark_standalone_hdfs/README.md

 get a spark session: org.apache.hadoop.hive.ql.metadata.HiveException: Failed to create spark client. (state=42000,code=40000)
 ```
-Solution: Likely the compatibility issue between spark versions.
+*Solution*: Likely the compatibility issue between spark versions.
 When compiling spark, do NOT use `-Phive`

 ---
 ```
 ERROR: java.nio.file.NoSuchFileException: /data/hdfs/apache-hive-2.3.3-bin/lib/hive-exec-2.3.3.jar
 ```
-Solution: set `spark.submit.deployMode = client`
+*Solution*: set `spark.submit.deployMode = client`
 Thus all drivers had been compiled on the client-end before submitting to the spark cluster. no need
 to find the resources (i.e. jar files) on the individual worker in the cluster-mode